elk-audio/elk-docs/documents/run_elk_on_boards.md

 In development releases of Elk, the storage is mounted for both reading and writing, so do not just pull the power cord on the board when you want to turn it off, or you risk corrupting the file-system.

 Instead, type *$ sudo poweroff* to safely shutdown the system.

-Elk releases for deployment are separate images, configured with a read-only filesystem, as detailed under [Working with Elk](working_with_elk_board.md).

 ## 5. Further steps